This guide tells you 5 ways to backup iPhone Photos on Mac/PC. Some of them support backing up not only Camera Roll, but also Photo Stream and Albums.

 Before iOS 13, iPhone Camera Roll was located at Albums, which was one of the tabs of Photos, Shared and Albums.
 Now, Apple released the all‑new Photos tab, including Photos, For You, Albums, and Search.
 As the screenshot below shows: you can tap on Photos > and choose All Photos, Days, Months, and Year to check your camera roll photos.

-With this detailed tutorial about how to backup camera roll photos from iPhone to Mac in 5 ways, you must have found that iMobie AnyTrans for iOS is the best way to backup iPhone photos to Mac.
+With this detailed tutorial about how to backup camera roll photos from iPhone to Mac in 5 ways, you must have found that iMobie AnyTrans is the best way to backup iPhone photos to Mac.
 Because it allows you to backup all the photos from iPhone to Mac, no matter what albums you want to backup.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >